PyFR/PyFR/doc/src/user_guide.rst

     *string*

-    As ``fun-avg`` terms are evaulated at write time, these are only indirectly effected by the averaging mode.
+    As ``fun-avg`` terms are evaluated at write time, these are only indirectly effected by the averaging mode.

 Example::